-by Cynthia Herrick, MD, Assistant Professor of Medicine, Division of Endocrinology, Metabolism and Lipid Research, School of Medicine
+Written by Cynthia Herrick, MD, FACP, assistant professor in the Division of Endocrinology, Metabolism and Lipid Research at Washington University School of Medicine

 Paving the path to reproductive equity requires raising awareness of the long term consequences of conditions first diagnosed in pregnancy.
 Pregnancy complications like gestational diabetes and pre-eclampsia serve as early warning signs for a woman’s future disease risk; however, our fragmented healthcare system often makes it difficult to effectively monitor and prevent disease in these women.